xaviermignot/xaviermignot.github.io/_posts/2022-08-26-deploy-logic-apps-as-code.md

 ### Let's develop/deploy this Logic App for good now !
 So how can we develop Logic Apps from the GUI and automate their deployment using IaC ?
-Here is what I've got in the Azure portal once I've finished developing my Logic App:
+Here is what I've got in the Azure portal once I've finished "developing" my Logic App:
 ![Logic App workflow in Azure portal](/02-workflow-portal.png) _A similar experience is available using the VS Code extension_
 Switching to the *Code view* allows me to see my workflow in JSON.
 From there I can copy the `definition` element and save its content a [file](https://github.com/xaviermignot/deploy-logic-apps-with-iac/blob/81f3560869aaf70bd945132e63b7034833216403/logic_apps/insertIntoTableStorage.json) in my repo.

-Why not taking *all* the content of the code view ?
+> Why not taking *all* the content of the code view ?
 Because the `parameters` element contains the resource id of the API connection (with the subscription id and resource group name) and the Storage Account name, and I don't want these kind of environment-related information to end up in my git repository.
+{: .prompt-info }

 Now that my logic is saved (and versioned) alongside my IaC code, I can use it in the `definition` property of my Logic App workflow (using the `loadJsonContent` builtin function):
 ```